Getting Started

 The Math of Mastery

-Why the golf swing isn't a motion, but a mechanical algorithm built on the Five-Bar Linkage, dynamic stability, and absolute grip principles.
+Why the golf swing isn't a motion, but a mechanical algorithm built on the Five-Bar Linkage and dynamic stability.

 Application